 Residence hall living provides unique opportunities for personal growth.
 Living in the resident hall lets students be involved in many small group experiences that complement and support the mission of the college.
-Research demonstrates that living in residency has a significant impact on a student’s college experience.
-In comparison to their commuting classmates, resident students on average are more satisfied with college life, less likely to drop out, more likely to participate in student and recreational activities, and have more interaction with other students, faculty, and staff (Student Success in College, Kuh).
+Research demonstrates that living in community has a significant impact on a student’s college experience.
+Compared to their commuting classmates, resident students on average are more satisfied with college life, less likely to drop out, more likely to participate in student and recreational activities, and have more interaction with other students, faculty, and staff (Student Success in College, Kuh).

 Students residing in the residence halls must pay all fees.
 Non-degree students may live in the residence halls if space is available and they are enrolled in at least six hours; however, all College policies must be adhered to.
 All students who live in the residence halls are required to take a minimum of six hours.
 Up-keep of the individual rooms and public-use areas is the student’s responsibility.

 The Residence Hall Supervisors live in the residence halls to maintain the best possible conditions for living and study.
 Residents are encouraged to develop a close relationship with them.
 They will act as counselors for anyone who may have personal problems.
 They report directly to the Director of Student Development.

 MCC currently has two residence halls: Johnson Hall for men and Kenoyer Hall for women.
 All residence halls have a lobby, laundry facilities, and wireless internet service.
 Each bedroom is equipped with a desk, chair, twin bunk beds, dresser, and closet.

 Residence Hall devotions are every Monday night at 10:00 p.m.
 This is a time of worship, devotion, service, and helps promote unity in the residence halls.